langat-robert/Blazor/SocialFund/docs/applicant-requirements.md

-1. Use Existing file Applicants.razor for the requirements below.
-Table schema is in the schema.sql file and its named Applicants, align the DBContext classes accordingly using SocialFundDbContext.cs for database access logic.
-2. Create an interface to maintain records in Applicants tables using Applicants.razor for front end. the following are setting per field on the interface
+# Applicant Form Requirements

+This document outlines the requirements for the `Applicants.razor` form.

+## Overview

+- Use the existing `Applicants.razor` file for implementing the requirements.
+- The database table schema is defined in `schema.sql` under the name `Applicants`.
+- Align the `DbContext` classes in `SocialFundDbContext.cs` for database access logic.

+## Interface Design

+1. **Flexible Layout**:
-3. use a flexible layout that will arrange controls in two/three columns if screen is enough and one column for smaller screen
+   - Arrange controls in two/three columns for larger screens and one column for smaller screens.

+2. **Dropdown Controls**:
+   - Create a dropdown named `sexDropdown` to display options matching `SexID`.
-4. Create select control for dropdown options named sexDropdown to be used to display option matching SexID and maritalDropdown to be used to display option matching MaritalStatusID,
+   - Create a dropdown named `maritalDropdown` to display options matching `MaritalStatusID`.

+3. **Address Integration**:
-5. Reference Address.razor to be used in part of the form.
+   - Reference `Address.razor` as part of the form.

-6. Lets arrange the diplay controls as follows  ApplicantID, FirstName, MiddleName, LastName,IDNumber, ContactNumber, Email, sexDropdown, maritalDropdown, Address.razor, CreatedOn, CreatedBy, ModifiedOn, ModifiedBy.
+4. **Control Arrangement**:
+   - Arrange the display controls in the following order:
+     - `ApplicantID`, `FirstName`, `MiddleName`, `LastName`, `IDNumber`, `ContactNumber`, `Email`, `sexDropdown`, `maritalDropdown`, `Address.razor`, `CreatedOn`, `CreatedBy`, `ModifiedOn`, `ModifiedBy`.

+## Common Methods

+1. **Dropdown Population**:
-7. Create a common method the will be used to populate the sexDropdown and maritalDropdown when the form loads.
-To populate sexDropdown use stored prodedure sp_GetLookup with @LookupGroupID=1.
-To populate maritalDropdown use stored prodedure sp_GetLookup with @LookupGroupID=2.
+   - Create a common method to populate `sexDropdown` and `maritalDropdown` when the form loads.
+   - Use the stored procedure `sp_GetLookup` with the following parameters:
+     - `@LookupGroupID=1` for `sexDropdown`.
+     - `@LookupGroupID=2` for `maritalDropdown`.

+2. **Add/Edit Functionality**:
-8. Implement the add/edit functionality use stored procedure named sp_AddEditApplicant, shared in SPs.sql file. the database logic is already implemented.
+   - Implement add/edit functionality using the stored procedure `sp_AddEditApplicant`.

+3. **Retrieve Records**:
-9. Create a common method called GetApplicant we will use to retrieve records and display on the form, it should take four optional parameters i.e. ApplicantID,IDNumber, PageNumber, PageSize.
-Then calls the stored procedure sp_GetApplicants and pass the parameters to get record from database , and display on the form
+   - Create a common method `GetApplicant` to retrieve records and display them on the form.
-10. Create a search functionality as follows: should be a modal form with search fields as ApplicantID, FirstName, MiddleName, LastName,IDNumber, ContactNumber, Email, sexDropdown, maritalDropdown, Address.razor; Should have a table below the search fields showing the results once a search button is clicked; call a stored procedure named sp_searchApplicant, and pass all the search fields to it; Once you double click on the specific record on the search result it should return the ApplicantID value to the calling function.
-11. ApplicantID: input field,one can type in the ID and press enter and system calls the GetApplicant method to display records.
-Put a search functionality, a small icon at right of the field that when its clicked it call the search functionality in previous step
+   - The method should accept the following optional parameters:
+     - `ApplicantID`, `IDNumber`, `PageNumber`, `PageSize`.
+   - Call the stored procedure `sp_GetApplicants` and pass the parameters to fetch records.

+## Search Functionality

+1. **Search Modal**:
+   - Create a modal form with the following search fields:
+     - `ApplicantID`, `FirstName`, `MiddleName`, `LastName`, `IDNumber`, `ContactNumber`, `Email`, `sexDropdown`, `maritalDropdown`, `Address.razor`.
+   - Add a table below the search fields to display results when the search button is clicked.
+   - Call the stored procedure `sp_searchApplicant` and pass all search fields as parameters.
+   - On double-clicking a record in the search results, return the `ApplicantID` value to the calling function.

+2. **ApplicantID Field**:
+   - Add an input field for `ApplicantID`.
+   - Allow users to type the ID and press Enter to call the `GetApplicant` method and display records.
+   - Add a search icon to the right of the field to trigger the search functionality.

+## Recent Records Table

-12. Create a Table below the save button to show recent saved 2 records created/edit by the loggedin user , use same stored procedure sp_GetApplicants to retrieve records.
-After a record is saved it should display on the table
+- Add a table below the save button to display the two most recently saved records created/edited by the logged-in user.
+- Use the stored procedure `sp_GetApplicants` to fetch records.
+- Ensure the table updates to display the saved record immediately after a save operation.